mohammedfirdouss/go-task-manager/README.md

-# go-task-manager
+# Task Manager CLI

-A CLI Task Manager is a terminal-based application that enables users to add, delete, and update tasks directly from the command line.
+A simple command-line interface (CLI) task manager application built with Go and Cobra.
+This application allows users to manage their tasks efficiently through a set of commands.

+## Features

+- Add new tasks